TYPO3-Headless/headless/Documentation/FAQ/Index.rst

 How to use EXT:felogin?
 -----------------------

-Using `EXT:felogin` with the headless extension follows the standard setup as detailed in the `felogin documentation <https://docs.typo3.org/c/typo3/cms-felogin/master/en-us/Index.html>`__; the headless-specific JSON output is described in :ref:`integrations-felogin`.
+Using `EXT:felogin` with the headless extension follows the standard setup as detailed in the `felogin documentation <https://docs.typo3.org/c/typo3/cms-felogin/main/en-us/Index.html>`__; the headless-specific JSON output is described in :ref:`integrations-felogin`.

-To test the login without a frontend, POST the credentials to the login page with `curl` — if the response contains a `set-cookie` header, the login was successful.
+To test the login without a frontend, first GET the login page to obtain the nonce-signed `__RequestToken` hidden field and its `typo3nonce_*` cookie, then POST the credentials together with both — if the response contains a `set-cookie` header for the session, the login was successful.
+See :ref:`integrations-felogin` for the full flow.

 Does EXT:headless work with other extensions?
 ---------------------------------------------